Code-Differently-Curriculum/U2S1-WhatIsAVariable/ReadMe.md

-# Return Ready Lab 07
+# U2S1 - What is a Variable

 * Part A - Foundations 3.1
 * Part B - Student Challenge